mrakgr/Trading-Journal/methodology.md

 What I am trying to capture with this system is a persitent pattern of higher highs and higher lows on consequtive bars, and there is a component of waiting for the bar to close to reduce the amount of shakeout.

 BOUGHT 50 NBIS @ 91.61

+9/15/2025

+I sold NBIS for a minor loss last Friday, see the journal for more info.

+I am retiring this file and will be moving all of my activity to the journal.
+The proposed systems here are poor and Qullamaggie's breakout trading strategy is much better as it chains a daytrade into a swing trade and then into a position trade.
+When you do that the risk to reward becomes very loopsided and annual the returns go into the stratosphere.

+But the strategy is labor intensive in how much preparation it requires and I cannot just enter the trades at the open.

+I'll leave the strategy as well as trading for another time and get back to my poker bot project.

+For more info see: https://qullamaggie.com/my-3-timeless-setups-that-have-made-me-tens-of-millions/ Also watch Qullamaggie Swing Trading School: https://youtu.be/xx8GvtAxilk

+Let's just say that I showed my courage, but it obviously wasn't enough.
+Next attempt should actually involve me doing the statistics and the automation to make this kind of trading work.

+My opposition to breakout trading was mainly due to them being overextended when the close comes.
+But doing the ORB trade to start them off is a brilliant solution that I hadn't thought of, but should have given that I had known about the strategy a decade ago.
+Also, I didn't understand the value of moving averages as a momentum filter.
+Using a 10 day moving average or putting the stop at the lows of the day isn't something I'd ever consider, but it makes perfect sense in the context of the strategy.
+Certainly it makes more sense than entering at random times like I did.

+I got hurt badly by pretty much all the stocks in my portfolio doing nothing for 3 months and even going down.
+Not going to try this again.
+Next time I trade I'll be using a 13 day VWMA to time my exits, rather than hold the as the stay flat for months even as the rest of the market rallies.
+I underperformed badly compared to what I expected.

+Having a better system like the one Qullamaggie uses would take care of that.
+Qullamaggie had a 300% per year return for 7 years back in 2021.

+At this point I don't trust myself to be able to reason what a profitable strategy could be in the face of market randomness, so having the computer validate all of my actions with backtesting results is something I will be doing before resuming trading again.